 These significant contributions are a game-changer for your bottom line, allowing you to make a tangible difference in your community.

-Financially stable and successful nonprofits do not miraculously appear out of the ether—in most cases, their bottom line is significantly bolstered by a strategic major gifts program.
-When launching a major gifts program, an organization must ensure you have these four fundraising "C's" to help you on your way:
+Financially stable and successful nonprofits don't appear miraculously out of the ether—in most cases, their bottom line is significantly bolstered by a strategic major gifts program.
+When launching a major gifts program, an organization must focus on the four fundraising "C's":

-Consistent communication.
+Consistent Communication.

-Competent follow-up.
+Competent Follow-up.

-Champions of your mission.
+Champions of Your Mission.

 The following attributes are central to success for any organization seeking to move its fundraising to the next level.
 Does your organization have:

-If you could check most of these boxes, your time to launch and improve your major gifts strategy may be now.
+If you check most of these boxes, your time to launch and improve your major gifts strategy may be now.
 If you only checked a couple, it might be time to review your notes and discern the next steps before diving head-first into a major gift fundraising program.

 “Realistic” is the magic word when setting Key Performance Indicators (KPIs) to help determine Return on Investment (ROI).
 Below are some pointers to help you determine if your goals are ambitious but still within reach.

-1. Don’t compare a new major gifts program to one that has been in place for years.
+Don’t compare a new major gifts program to one that has been in place for years.
 Time and concerted effort is needed for proper development.

-3. Consider the level of management available to your MGO.
+Consider the level of management available to your MGO.
 If an MGO has strong support, the program's results could be exponentially higher than those of an MGO with limited or restricted support.

 Conduct prospect research to identify potential major donors with the capacity and inclination to contribute significantly to your cause.
 Look for individuals or organizations with a history of philanthropy and an interest in your mission.

-Develop a support case: Create a compelling case for support document that clearly articulates why your nonprofit deserves major donors' investment.
+Develop a support case: Create a compelling case for a support document that clearly articulates why your nonprofit deserves major donors' investment.
 Highlight their contributions' impact, the urgency of the need, and your organization's unique role in addressing the issue.

 “Organizations embracing this change are climbing a mountain of success while others, forcing their own models onto their donors, are fighting in the foothills."
 (Fundraising Analytics by Joshua M. Birkholz)